Arksine/moonraker/docs/web_api.md

 ```

 As with the [proc_stats request](#get-moonraker-process-stats) the `cpu_temp`
-field will be set to `null` if the host machine does not support retreiving CPU
+field will be set to `null` if the host machine does not support retrieving CPU
 temperatures at `/sys/class/thermal/thermal_zone0`.

 #### History Changed